Microsoft-Web/HOL-MVC4DependencyInjection/README.md

 ### Get Started ###

 In order to run the solutions of the exercises provided by this lab you will first need configure your environment and install any necessary prerequisites such as runtimes, components, or libraries.
-For your ease, you can download and run the dependency checker [here] (http://contentinstaller.blob.core.windows.net/dependency-checker/DC.exe) to automatically check and install all the requirements.
-Each lab also includes setup instructions for getting started.
+Each lab includes setup instructions for getting started.

 ### Contributing to the Repository ###